Congressman Mike Turner is a lifelong resident of Southwest Ohio.

-Congressman Turner attended Dayton Public Schools and graduated from Belmont High School.
-He holds a bachelor’s degree from Ohio Northern University in Ada, Ohio; an MBA from the University of Dayton in Dayton, Ohio; and a Juris Doctorate from Case Western University School of Law in Cleveland, Ohio.
-Prior to his election to Congress, Turner was in private practice and corporate law for 13 years.
+Growing up, Congressman Turner attended Dayton Public Schools and graduated from Belmont High School.
+He continued his education in Ohio and received a bachelor’s degree from Ohio Northern University; an MBA from the University of Dayton; and a Juris Doctorate from Case Western University School of Law.

-Congressman Turner has a background of community activism having worked with not-for-profit groups focusing on neighborhood concerns, community development, housing code enforcement, and historical preservation.
-As the two-term Mayor of the City of Dayton, he was a strong proponent of neighborhood revitalization, crime reduction, increased funding for safety forces, economic development and job creation.
-He created Rehabarama, a private-public partnership to rehabilitate neglected housing in Dayton’s historic neighborhoods, which had significant economic impact on the region, and received national awards from the National Trust for Historic Preservation and the U.S. Conference of Mayors.
+Turner served as Mayor of the City of Dayton for eight years.
+During his tenure, he was a strong proponent of neighborhood revitalization, crime reduction, increased funding for safety forces, economic development and job creation.
+He created Rehabarama, a private-public partnership to rehabilitate neglected housing in Dayton’s historic neighborhoods, which had significant economic impact on the region and received national awards.

-In January of 2011, he was appointed Chairman of the US Delegation to the North Atlantic Treaty Organization (NATO) Parliamentary Assembly -- the inter-parliamentary organization of legislators from the countries of the North Atlantic Alliance.
-The Assembly provides a critical forum for international parliamentary dialogue on an array of security, political and economic matters.
+In January of 2011, Turner was appointed Chairman of the US Delegation to the North Atlantic Treaty Organization (NATO) Parliamentary Assembly the inter-parliamentary organization of legislators from the countries of the North Atlantic Alliance.
+In December of 2014, Turner was elected President of the NATO Parliamentary Assembly.

 In January 2015, the Speaker of the House appointed Congressman Turner to the House Intelligence Committee.
 He is one of only two members of Congress to serve on both the House Intelligence Committee and as a Subcommittee Chairman on the House Armed Services Committee.Posts by Mike Turner